NASA-PDS/doi-service/docs/support/faqs.md

 ### How do I register my PDS4 product with Engineering Node?

 Contact the [PDS Operator](mailto:pds-operator@jpl.nasa.gov) with the URL(s) to the applicable PDS4 product(s) you would like registered.

+### How do I get a DOIs for PDS3 data sets and documents?

+The PDS has gone through the exercise with each Discipline Node to mint DOIs for most PDS3 Data Sets.
+If we missed one or there is a new version available, please complete the following:

+Send an email with the DS.CAT for all applicable PDS3 Data Sets to [PDS Operator](mailto:pds-operator@jpl.nasa.gov) and [Ron Joyner](mailto:ronald.joyner@jpl.nasa.gov) with subject `Release DOI for PDS3 Data Set: some identifying info`.
+Be sure to indicate whether the data set is new to the system, the DS.cat been updated, and if it has already been registered at PDS Engineering Node.